-The information on ASCIs shall be public and stored in a database, except for the information communicated as confidential.
-The group of experts will endeavour, under the aegis of the Standing Committee, to publish regularly lists of designated ASCIs and their character and to make that information available in electronic form.
+The information on ASCIs shall be public and stored in an open database, except for the information communicated as confidential.
+The group of experts, under the aegis of the Standing Committee, will publish regularly lists of designated ASCIs and their character and will make that information available in electronic form.
+For Contracting Parties of the Convention, which are also member states of the European Community, the data on Natura 2000 sites is accessible publicly through the EEA online databases.